|

 The magazines themselves don't carry a date.

-With a selling price (UK) of £ 7.99 for magazine+model combined (€ 14.95 in France) this is by far the cheapest DS420 scale model on the market.
+With a selling price (UK) of £ 7.99 for magazine+model combined (€ 14.95 in France) this was by far the cheapest DS420 (1:43) scale model that ever has been on the market.
 The quality of the model is fair, but many small details are besides the real thing.
 The chrome waistline starts above the outer headlight instead of at the nose of the bonnet.
-Between 1969 and 1971, when the car had two waistlines in parallel, the lowest one ran that way.
+Between 1969 and 1971, when the car had two chrome waistlines in parallel, the lowest one ran that way.
 But that never was the one and only one as it is on this model.

 Outside the James Bond magazine scene, Universal Hobbies